javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 For a summary of the comments made so far, see [JMS Listener beans: summary of comments](jms-spec/pages/CDIListenerBeanComments).

-These proposals are separate to the proposals for [[JMSListener2|More flexible JMS MDBs]], though the two sets of proposals are designed to use a common set of annotations.
+These proposals are separate to the proposals for [More flexible JMS MDBs](jms-spec/pages/JMSListener2), though the two sets of proposals are designed to use a common set of annotations.

 * auto-gen TOC:
 {:toc}